Lombiq/eInvoice-Validator/Readme.md

 This helper is typically used before validation to determine which schema and schematron to apply.

+## Validation Artifacts

+The validation artifacts (XSD and Schematron files) are included in the NuGet package.
+If you are using this library as a submodule, you can regenerate them by running the Generate-Validation-Files.ps1 PowerShell script in the root of the project.
+This script will download the latest released CII validation files from the [CEN/TC 434 - EN-16931 - Validation artifacts](https://github.com/ConnectingEurope/eInvoicing-EN16931) repository and download the UBL 2.1 validation files from [OASIS UBL 2.1](https://docs.oasis-open.org/ubl/os-UBL-2.1/), then places them in the correct folder.

 ## Contributing and support

 Bug reports, feature requests, comments, questions, code contributions and love letters are warmly welcome.
 You can send them to us via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.